 Economic development allows a community to make itself ready to accommodate the retention, startup, location, or expansion of an enterprise.
 Economic development occurs as the community's economy is vitalized by the creation of jobs which encourages an increase in personal and community wealth, or the useful distribution of capital that are generated to the locality from external sources.
 The planned program will work with existing organizations to strengthen economic links between businesses, community based organizations and outreach education.
 Participants in this program will be provided educational materials dealing with the principles of running profitable businesses, the art of sustainable development and economic diversity.
 Educational materials and training in business management, finance, taxation, consumer issues, community resource planning and development also be made available to participants.
-As an important component, this program will ensure that community and economic development efforts are inclusive of all minorities in the state of Louisiana.
-Louisiana is becoming more culturally diverse and the program will benefit from this rich cultural diversity.
+As an important component, this program will ensure that community diverse and the program will benefit from this rich cultural diversity.
 The planned program will seek collaboration, cooperation and partnership with local, state and federal agencies, institutions, groups, private organizations/associations in seeking and delivering services to citizens.
 Faith community and non-profit organizations will be involved in enhancing the delivery of services to citizens of the state.